monday-com-climate-change-app-challenge/Webapp/README.md

 ## How we built it

-We had built user friendly and convienient flexible UI to check the statistics of the emissions across the world or in every country.
+We had built user friendly and convienient flexible UI to check the statistics of the pollutants/emissions across the world or in every country.
 We had plotted the statistics/pollutants data in the map.

-Highest Emissions(CO2,N2O,CH4)of country and year wise in blue color markers.
-Lowest Emissions(CO2,N2O,CH4)of country and year wise in green color markers.
-Rest(If there is no data) will be displayed in orange color markers.

 ### Datasets